GaragePixel/Public-drafts-in-Mx2/fox/doc/gameproject/ranking_system.md

 These strategies provide multiple avenues for integrating sponsor visibility into the game without detracting from the player experience.
 Of the proposed ideas, the **Sponsored Community Challenges** stand out for their high engagement potential and originality.
 By leveraging these strategies, the game can balance player enjoyment with sponsor support, ensuring sustainable growth and enhanced community interaction.

-# ANALYSIS AND EVALUATION OF GLOBAL RANKING AND SOCIAL FEATURES DESIGN
+# UPDATED ANALYSIS AND EVALUATION OF GLOBAL RANKING AND SOCIAL FEATURES DESIGN

 ### Implementation: iDkP from GaragePixel
 **Date:** 2025-04-11